CJWasson/Basic-LAN-and-WAN-Network-Design/README.md

 # Basic LAN and WAN Network Design

-This repository showcases a comprehensive approach to designing and implementing LAN and WAN networks.
-It contains essential resources like templates, visuals, and documentation to streamline the network design process.
+This repository showcases a comprehensive approach to designing, implementing, and managing LAN and WAN networks.
+It contains essential resources like templates, visuals, and documentation to streamline the network design and deployment process.

 ---

 ## Project Overview
-The repository is designed to guide users through the process of planning and deploying secure and efficient networks.
-It includes detailed documentation, editable templates, and visual aids to assist in every stage of network design and implementation.
+The repository is designed to guide users through the process of planning, deploying, and maintaining secure and efficient networks.
+It includes detailed documentation, editable templates, configuration examples, and visual aids to assist in every stage of network design and implementation.

 ---

 ## Documents
+- [Network Planning Guide (PDF)](docs/network-planning.md): Covers IP addressing, subnetting, and topology design.
 - [Basic Home Network Guide (PDF)](docs/home-network.md): A step-by-step guide for setting up a home network, including components, configuration, and security tips.
 - [Small Office Network Guide (PDF)](docs/small-office-network.md): Instructions for connecting multiple office devices securely and efficiently.
 - [VLAN-Segmented Network Guide (PDF)](docs/vlan-network.md): Detailed steps for creating segmented networks using VLANs for better organization and security.
 - [Simple WAN Network Guide (PDF)](docs/wan-network.md): A comprehensive guide for connecting multiple locations securely using VPN.
+- [Network Troubleshooting Guide (PDF)](docs/network-troubleshooting.md): Common network issues and step-by-step resolutions.

 ---